KadirKarabacak/nextjs-dashboard/README.md

 ## **Streaming Components**

-- You can stream specific components using React Suspense.
+- You can stream specific components using **React Suspense**.
 - Suspense allows you to defer rendering parts of your application until **some condition is met**.
 - You can **wrap your dynamic components** in Suspense.
-- Then, pass it a fallback component to show **while the dynamic component loads**. ( Loader etc. )
+- Then, pass it a fallback component to show **while the dynamic component loads**. ( Loader etc. ).
+- For a good practice when working with Suspense and data fetching, move data fetches down to the components that need it.

+## **Deciding Where to Place your Suspense Boundaries**

+- How you want the **user to experience** the page as it streams.
+- What content you want to **prioritize**.
+- If the components rely on **data fetching**.

 ## **Loading.tsx file**